- 24 apr 2015 – 16 may 2015, Small Stage.

 Whatever Singularity #453: Solo For Maxime / Dancing with Alain

-- Choreography, Set design and Light design
+- Concept, direction, set design and costume design

 - Tilman O´Donnell